-Self-limited epilepsy with centrotemporal spikes (SLECTS) is the new name for the previous epilepsy syndrome of benign childhood epilepsy with centrotemporal spikes (BECTS).
+Self-limited epilepsy with centrotemporal spikes (SLECTS) is the new name for the previous epilepsy syndrome of benign epilepsy with centrotemporal spikes (BECTS).
 It was first reported in the 1950s and is now recognized as the most frequent epilepsy syndrome in children between the ages of 4 and 13 years.
-The term “benign” was applied to this syndrome to differentiate from other sinister causes for focal epilepsies.
-However, it was noted subsequently that cognitive and language problems and atypical evolutions with a not-so-benign course were seen in this syndrome.
-As per the recent epilepsy classification, the new term “self-limited” has replaced the term “benign”.
+The term “benign” was applied to this syndrome to differentiate it from other sinister causes for focal epilepsies.
+However, it was subsequently noted that dysfunctions in cognitive and language domains as well as atypical evolutions with a not-so-benign course are seen in this syndrome.
+As per the current epilepsy classification, the new term “self-limited” has replaced the term “benign.”
 The common idiopathic focal epilepsies of childhood are increasingly being termed “self-limited focal epilepsies of childhood” (SFEC) and at times, the word “benign” is completely omitted to name the syndrome as “childhood epilepsy with centrotemporal spikes” (CECTS).
-For the purpose of this review, we are using the term self-limited epilepsy with centrotemporal spikes (SLECTS) for the typical cases to maintain uniformity.
-Atypical varieties of the syndrome and atypical evolutions after a seemingly classical onset are also discussed separately.
-Emerging data about the academic performance and attention impairment in children with this syndrome are also discussed.
+For the purposes of this review, we are using the term self-limited epilepsy with centrotemporal spikes (SLECTS) for the typical cases to maintain uniformity.
+Atypical evolutions after a seemingly classical onset as well as clinical variants are discussed separately.
+Emerging data on cognitive impairment in children with SLECTS have also been described.

 • An increasing frequency of specific cognitive, language, memory, and attention-related disorders are being reported in children with SLECTS.

 • Atypical clinical and EEG features are usually seen with transitory cognitive and language impairments.